Qiskit/RFCs/0025-interface-for-circuit-operations.md

 ## Questions

-1. At this point, the exact requirements for `Operation` are not fully finalised.
-This RFC will not be ready for implementation until they are.
+1. At this point, the exact requirements for `Operation` are not fully finalized.
+This RFC will not be ready for a complete implementation until they are.

 2. Will classical operations also be `Operation`, or will we do something different with them?